VasylynaBurger/simple/docs.md

-This documentation describes how to use the Pako robotic toothbrush.
+This documentation describes how to use the Pako automatic toothbrush.

 Note that this toothbrush is totally safe to use for children,